 The project concluded with an assessment of the impact of different models of self-regulation on the biodiversity and landscape values of the commons in each of the four case study areas, and for the effective implementation of the wider objectives of the Commons Act 2006.
 The Google-Earth based tool 'LandNote', developed as part of the project, enabled 3-D geospatial presentation of research findings on historical and contemporary aspects of sustainable land management.

 The project monograph Contested Common Land: Environmental Governance Past and Present, was published in 2010.
-The project doctoral student Margherita Pieraccini also completed her thesis A Legal Pluralist Analysis of Upland Commons in England, Wales and Northern Italy in 2010 and has been appointed as a lecturer in law at the University of Exeter.
+The project doctoral student Margherita Pieraccini also completed her thesis A Legal Pluralist Analysis of Upland Commons in England, Wales and Northern Italy in 2010.

 Winchester, A. J. L. and Straughton, E.A.
 (2010).
 Stints and sustainability: managing stock levels on common land in England, c.1600-2006.
 Agricultural History Review.
 58(1):30-48.

 Rodgers, C.P.
 (2009).
 Property rights, land use and the rural environment: A case for reform.
 Land Use Policy.
 26 (1):134-141